-Most people (except maybe the ‘old farts’) don’t wear a wrist watch anymore.
-Since nearly everyone carries a ‘smart phone’ these days, a time check is always available, and there are all sorts of timer apps to fulfill the needs of anything to do with counting time.
-However, there are the ‘what if’ scenarios that might render that smart phone useless…whereas a good old fashioned (or modern) wrist watch will keep on ticking…
+Many people don’t wear a wrist watch anymore.
+Since nearly everyone carries a ‘smart phone’ these days, the functions of a watch are contained within.
+(A quick view of the screen reveals the time & date, and there are all sorts of timer apps to fulfill the needs of anything to do with counting time forwards, backwards, sideways…)

 What kind of wrist watch is best?

-Many of the best solar or kinetic quartz watches today can provide around 20 years or more of service-free performance.
+Many of the best solar or kinetic quartz watches today may provide 20 years or more of service-free performance.

 Solar Powered Wrist Watch

-Solar watches use natural or artificial light to charge the battery.
-Just don’t stick it in your drawer and leave it there…
+Solar watches use natural or artificial light to charge its internal battery.

 Kinetic (self winding) Wrist Watch

-Kinetic watches (originally invented by Seiko) have a large rotor inside that charges the battery with the movement of the wearer.
+Kinetic watches were apparently invented during the 18th century in Switzerland.
+That said, Seiko is known for their kinetic watches.
+They contain a large rotor inside that charges the battery by the movement of the wearer.
 Note: Kinetic batteries are weakened when they are completely drained, so many have a power reserve battery to last months.
 Obviously by simply wearing the watch every day will avoid the issue.